 NYFA's Emerging Leaders Boot Camp is a free leadership development program for arts administrators.
-The nine-month free program includes five full-day intensives, check-ins and individual consultations, and a two-day final session.
+The nine-month program includes five full-day intensives, check-ins, individual consultations, and a two-day final session.

 NYFA is pleased to announce that its fourth session of "Emerging Leaders Boot Camp" will train up to 25 arts administrators in the principles of leadership.
 As an arts organization, NYFA integrates creativity into the program, with a flexible and adaptive approach, assessing and adjusting to the needs of the cohort over nine months.
 Since its inception, 75 arts administrators have participated in the program, coming from a diverse range of arts organizations serving a wide variety of disciplines and constituents.